xianlinbox/daily_practise/aws-solution-architect/database.md

 1. support multi region
 2. Manual snapshots can share to up 20 aws accounts. automated snapshots can't share to other account.
+3. The only way to unencrypt an encrypted database is to export the data and import the data into another DB instance.

 ## DMS(data migration service)